quorten/quorten-blog1/_posts/2020-03-19-inductors-expl.md

 of time, even when the current is not changing very quickly.
 Therefore, larger coils are needed for low-frequency alternating currents than for high-frequency alternating currents.

-JJJ TODO:

-Ideas for next blog articles:

-* Please explain inductors, back-emf is voltage, and this induced voltage is what allows current to flow through the other side of transformers.